-Picturing Snowflakes, 1611-1966: A New Approach to Global, longue-durée History of Science
+Studying Snowflakes, 1611-1966: A History of Science

-A 17th-century astronomer, an 18th-century doctor, a 19th-century whaler, and a 20th-century farmer discover an exquisite work of art… it turned out to be a flake.
+A 17th-century astronomer, an 18th-century doctor, a 19th-century whaler, and a 20th-century farmer discover an exquisite work of art… it turned out to be a f(l)ake.

 Floris Winckel is a Ph.D. student at the Rachel Carson Center, LMU Munich.
 Contact: floris.winckel@rcc.lmu.de